Teaching for equality – webinars

 Session information

 How can we bridge the digital divide when teaching in resource-constrained settings?
-In this webinar, we will explore some simple, low-cost digital tools that can be easily integrated into your English language classes.
+In this webinar, we explore some simple, low-cost digital tools that can be easily integrated into your English language classes.
 You will learn practical techniques including how to use smartphones for recording and analysing learner speech and how you can leverage laptops for data analysis and to create personalised learning experiences.
-Join us to find out how readily available and affordable tech tools can bridge the digital divide in language education and create a positive, engaging learning environment.
+Watch to find out how readily available and affordable tech tools can bridge the digital divide in language education and create a positive, engaging learning environment.

 Session 2: Bringing social justice into diverse English classrooms